 - Savings accounts can also be opened for minors under the guardianship of parents

-There can be one nominee, for singly and jointly help deposit accounts.
-A nominee can be a family member, friend or any trusted person who is above 18 years of age.Is saving account interest taxable
+There can be one nominee, for single and jointly held deposit accounts.
+A nominee can be a family member, friend or any trusted person who is above 18 years of age.Is savings account interest taxable?

-Interest up to Rs.10,000, accrued on your savings account is tax free under Section 80TTAHow to Apply For Savings Account Online
+Interest up to Rs.10,000 accrued on your savings account during a year is tax free under Section 80TTA.How to apply for online savings account online?

-Step 3: Fill out the Online Application Form for creating your Savings Bank Account along with the authorized and registered documents like PAN card, Aadhar Card, Voters’ ID, Driving License etc.
+Step 3: Fill out the Online Application Form for creating your Savings Bank Account along with the authorized and registered documents like PAN card, Aadhaar Card, Voters’ ID, Driving License etc.

 Step 4: The account will be opened instantly as soon as the bank verifies your document and your details.How to deposit and withdraw money out of the savings account?

 NRIs can invest in Saving Accounts via two investment options:

-NRE Savings Bank Account: An NRE Savings Account opened in India will allow the account holder to safely and conveniently deposit funds that come from foreign earnings.
+NRE Savings Bank Account: A Non Resident Rupee (NRE) account opened in India will allow the account holder to safely and conveniently deposit funds that come from foreign earnings.
 All funds coming into an NRE Account are converted into INR or Indian currency, hence allowing an NRI to maintain foreign currency earnings in Indian Rupees.
 The funds collected as well as the interest earned on NRE accounts is exempt from tax and account holders can repatriate the money any time.